Understanding the UK Tax System: Complete Guide 2025

 - PAYE system: Employers deduct tax automatically from salaries

-- Tax revenue: Funds public services like NHS, schools, defense
+- Tax revenue: Funds public services like NHS, schools, defence

 - Tax-free allowance: £12,570 for 2025-26